Louie Louie: Barry White (1981)

+In the Beware! liner notes, White wrote,I would like to take this opportunity to emphasize and give an acknowledgement of credit.
+The song "Louie Louie" was originally written and created by a man who, I feel, was one of the true pioneers of my time.
+All my respect, highest admiration and love goes to Mr. Richard Berry.

 The track was released on White's 1981 Beware! album, and also as 12" and a 7" single (shortened from 7:14 to 3:35).
-White also performed it on Soul Train on September 19, 1981.
+White also performed it on Soul Train on September 19, 1981, and on American Bandstand on August 8, 1981.

 The Fat Boys (1988)

 The Fat Boys with producers Latin Rascals brought "Louie Louie" up to date in 1988 with a hip hop version which reached No. 89 on the Billboard Hot 100 chart and No. 46 on the UK Top 100.
 Their rap, with rewritten lyrics, "chronicled a pursuit of the song's real words".
+Dave Marsh in 1993 called their version "the last great 'Louie Louie' to date".

 The Fat Boys version was released on the Coming Back Hard Again album on the Tin Pan Apple label, and also on a 12" single (5:42 and 3:50 edits) and a 7" single (3:50 edit).
 The 2009 compilation album Fat Boys On Rewind included it as well.
 Notable live performances in 1988 included Club MTV and the MTV Video Music Awards.
 The music video, directed by Scott Kalvert, was a parody of Animal House with food fights, dancing girls, and togas.
-Dave Marsh in 1993 called their version "the last great "Louie Louie" to date".

-The year 1988 also saw multiple rap and hip hop releases with "Louie Louie" sampling (see Use in sampling section below).